lsst/ap_pipe/doc/lsst.ap.pipe/index.rst

 The ``lsst.ap.pipe`` module links together a set of common image processing tasks so that a user may run one Command-Line Task on a dataset of raw, ingested images rather than several.
-The Alert Production (AP) pipeline includes four key data processing Tasks for LSST Prompt Data Products:
+The Alert Production (AP) pipeline includes three key data processing Tasks for LSST Prompt Data Products:
-`~lsst.ip.isr.IsrTask`, `~lsst.pipe.tasks.ProcessCcdTask`,
+`~lsst.pipe.tasks.ProcessCcdTask` (which includes `~lsst.ip.isr.IsrTask`),
 `~lsst.ip.diffim.ImageDifferenceTask`, and
 `~lsst.ap.associate.AssociationTask`.